royaljacques/TwitchBot/README.md

 #Twitch bot

-a simple twitch bot in development using the [TwitchJs](https://github.com/twitchapis/twitch.js) module
+a simple twitch bot in development using the [TwitchJs](https://github.com/twitchapis/twitch.js) module <br>

+for more addon please contact me on discord  <br>

 for any problem or question, please come to [Discord]( https://discord.gg/tbMaZG5UjH) so that I can best guide you.